Samsung’s Note 10 game streaming arrives in early September – TechCrunch

-GalaxyPlay Link got fleetingly little stage time at last week’s Unpacked event.
+PlayGalaxy Link got fleetingly little stage time at last week’s Unpacked event.
 It’s true that Samsung had a lot of information to jam into the hour-long press conference, but the offering was glazed over during a brief segment on mobile gaming — a surprising choice given how big of an industry the category has become.

 We got a little more information from the company by way of a quick “hands-on” video served through Samsung’s Korean video channel, but that’s about all we’ve heard.
 Here’s what we know to date: GamePlay Live is a streaming service that makes it possible to stream PC games to the Note 10.